 When you eat a higher protein meal, your pancreas secretes some insulin to enable you to use the amino acids to repair muscles and organs, make neurotransmitters, and a host of other functions.
 Glucagon is also released by your pancreas to balance insulin, as shown in this chart (from Marks’ Basic Medical Biochemistry).

-For someone below their Personal Fat Threshold, this balance of insulin and glucagon means that blood glucose will remain stable.
-Blood glucose may even decrease, indicating that you have plenty of spare capacity to absorb the meal you just ate, and energy from your meal is not overflowing into your bloodstream.
+For someone below their Personal Fat Threshold, this balance of insulin and glucagon means that blood glucose will generally remain stable.
+Blood glucose may even decrease, indicating that you have plenty of spare capacity to absorb the meal you just ate and that energy from your meal is not overflowing into your bloodstream.

-Conversely, if you see your blood glucose rise, you know you have some level of insulin resistance.
+Conversely, if you see your blood glucose rise, you may have some level of insulin resistance.
 However, the solution is not to avoid protein.
-Instead, you should reduce carbs and fat while prioritising protein to decrease your body fat levels below your Personal Fat Threshold.
+Instead, it would be best to reduce carbs and fat while prioritising protein to decrease your body fat levels below your Personal Fat Threshold.

 For more details, see Why Does My Blood Sugar Drop (or Rise) After Eating Protein?